 The use of post-operative pain pumps carry a substantial risk of irreversible cartilage damage which could result in the need for shoulder replacement surgery and lead to life-long pain and lost mobility.
 Postarthroscopic glenohumeral chondrolysis (PAGCL) is only known to occur among those who have used a shoulder pump, such as the Stryker Pain Pump or I-Flow On-Q Pump.

 SHOULDER SURGERY PAIN PUMP LAWYERS

-Individual lawsuits and class action suits are being reviewed nationwide against the manufacturers of the shoulder pain pumps for those who have suffered cartilage damage following arthroscopic surgery.
+Individual and mass tort lawsuits are being reviewed nationwide against the manufacturers of the shoulder pain pumps for those who have suffered cartilage damage following arthroscopic surgery.
 The manufacturers failed to provide proper warnings about this problem which could have prevented devastating injuries.